opencv/opencv/modules/core/doc/operations_on_arrays.rst

 idft
 ----
-Computes the inverse Discrete Fourier Transform of a 1D or 2D array.
+Calculates the inverse Discrete Fourier Transform of a 1D or 2D array.

 .. ocv:function:: void idft(InputArray src, OutputArray dst, int flags=0, int nonzeroRows=0)

 .. ocv:pyfunction:: cv2.idft(src[, dst[, flags[, nonzeroRows]]]) -> dst

-    :param src: Source floating-point real or complex array.
+    :param src: input floating-point real or complex array.

-    :param dst: Destination array whose size and type depend on the  ``flags`` .
+    :param dst: output array whose size and type depend on the  ``flags`` .

-    :param flags: Operation flags.
-See  :ocv:func:`dft` .
+    :param flags: operation flags (see :ocv:func:`dft`).

-    :param nonzeroRows: Number of  ``dst``  rows to compute.
-The rest of the rows have undefined content.
-See the convolution sample in  :ocv:func:`dft`  description.
+    :param nonzeroRows: number of ``dst`` rows to process; the rest of the rows have undefined content (see the convolution sample in  :ocv:func:`dft` description.

 ``idft(src, dst, flags)`` is equivalent to ``dft(src, dst, flags | DFT_INVERSE)`` .